seominjoon/geoserver/README.md

 4. Now you should be able to see questions when accessing `http://localhost:8000/questions/list/all`.

+## Manually adding data
+If you are adding your own data, see the following instructions.

+### Common (training or testing)
+1. Add question: Go to `http://localhost:8000/questions/upload`.
+Check "HasChoices" if the question is a multiple-choice question.
+Answer is always numeric. if "HasChoices", enter 1 for first choice, 2 for second choice, and so on.
+2. Add choices: Go to `http://localhost:8000/questions/upload/choice`.
+For number, 1 means it is the first choice, 2 means it is the second choice, and so on.
+3. Try to find your new question in `http://localhost:8000/quetions/list/all`.
+4. You can also use `geosolver.database.geoserver_interface.upload_question` for automating these uploads with text files.

+### Training
+Training questions require the logical forms annotated.
+Go to `http://localhost:8000/semantics/list/all/`.
+Click "Annotate" on the Action column (right) to annotate/update the logical forms of existing questions.

+### Testing
+Testing questions require the OCR labels annotated.
+Go to `http://localhost:8000/labels/list/all/`.
+Click "Annotate" on the Action column (right) to annotate/update the labels of existing questions.
+The "Text" field shows the labels recorded for the selected question, where "type" refers to the entity type of the label.
+There are several possible types:
+1. "point": label for point
+2. "line": label for line (e.g. l)
+3. "length line": label for length of line (e.g. 4, x)
+4. "angle": label for angle
+5. "angle angle": label for measure of angle (e.g. 90 degree sign, 40 degrees, x degrees, etc.)
+6. "angle arc": label for the measure of the angle of arc Distictions among #3-6 could be confusing, and it will be probably better to take a look at existing labels to learn about them.

+In order to record, you can either directly manipulate the JSON in the "Text" field, or: 1. click a label on the image.
+2. type in the label in English in the first box.
+3. type in the "entity type" in the second box.
+4. Click "Click".
+Then the label will be automatically added to the JSON.

+When you are done annotating everything, click "Upload".

 ## Ubuntu helps
 * To meet the python and MySQL requirements, run: